wp-plugins/hustream-social-video/readme.txt

 == Installation ==

-1. Unzip `hustream-wp-plugin.zip` into your `/wp-content/plugins/` directory
+1. Unzip `hustream-social-video.zip` into your `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Edit or create a page/post and you should see a new HuStream icon on your toolbar.